 Other Chlorination Treatments

 Granular calcium hypochlorite can be used to disinfect water by dissolving 1 heaping teaspoon (about 1/4 ounce) in 2 gallons of water.
-Use one part of this mixture to treat 100 equal parts of water (1 pint of solution per 12.5 gallons of water).
+This stock solution can then be used to treat up to 100 gallons of water; use 1 pint of chlorine solution per 12.5 gallons of water.

-As when using chlorine bleach, let the treated water stand 30 minutes in a sealed container.
-Then remove the lid and expose the water to air.
-Allow time for the chlorine odor to escape.
+As when using chlorine bleach, let the treated water stand for 30 minutes in a sealed container.
+Then remove the lid and expose the water to air, allowing time for the chlorine odor to escape.

 For those who are allergic to chlorine or find it objectionable, iodine can be used to effectively disinfect water.